What you need to know today about the virus outbreak

 Here are the symptoms of the virus compared with the common flu.

 One of the best ways to prevent spread of the virus is washing your hands with soap and water.
-The U.S. Centers for Disease Control and Prevention recommends first washing with warm or cold water and then lathering soap for 20 seconds to get it on the backs of hands, between fingers and under finger nails before rinsing off.
+The U.S. Centers for Disease Control and Prevention recommends first washing with warm or cold water and then lathering soap for 20 seconds to get it on the backs of hands, between fingers and under fingernails before rinsing off.

 You should wash your phone, too.
 Here's how.